crate/crash/DEVELOP.rst

 - Create a tag by running ``./devtools/create_tag.sh``.
-  It will push a new tag to GitHub, which in turn will trigger a GitHub action that releases the new version to PyPI.
+  It will push a new tag to GitHub, which in turn will trigger a GitHub action that releases the new version to PyPI at https://pypi.org/project/crash/

 - Designate the new release on GitHub at https://github.com/crate/crash/releases